Lore · Book VI · Fiction

 This time even the minister looked away.

-Its inclusion nearly broke the case.
-The petitioners argued that the court could not consider animal communication as environmental evidence while ignoring industrial animal distress where the signals were clearest.
-Meridian Works objected that livestock welfare was irrelevant to dredging permits.
+The fourth witness was a slaughterhouse, and its inclusion nearly broke the case.
+The petitioners argued the court could not weigh animal communication as environmental evidence while ignoring industrial animal distress, where the signals were clearest of all.
+Meridian Works objected that livestock welfare was irrelevant to a dredging permit.
 The judge agreed, then admitted a narrow excerpt on the politics of machine-readable suffering.

-Voice is not freedom.
+Wren wrote in the margin, in pencil: Voice is not freedom.
 Legibility can be a tighter cage.
+No one objected, because no one saw it.

 V. Consent